KotaTakeda/enkf_ensemble_downsizing/README.md

-# EnKF Ensemble Reduction
+# EnKF Ensemble Downsizing

 This repository contains the implementation of the **Ensemble Kalman Filter (EnKF)** with **ensemble downsizing**, developed for the paper:

-> *Quantifying the minimum ensemble size for asymptotic accuracy of the ensemble Kalman filter using the degrees of instability*,
+> _Quantifying the minimum ensemble size for asymptotic accuracy of the ensemble Kalman filter using the degrees of instability_,
 > Kota Takeda and Takemasa Miyoshi

 ---